The Perseus Software Project for Rapid Computation of Persistent Homology

-Warning for Mac Users:The current version is not compatible with the Clang compiler which is now the default choice on new Mac operating systems.
-The command "g++" on a new mac will simply alias to Clang.
-For now, Mac users can either get a genuine gcc for their machines or use the pre-compiled executable.
-Thanks to Steve and Ken Ferry for pointing out the issue, which will be resolved in the next (Beta 5) version of Perseus.
+Warning for New Users:The current version is not compatible with the Clang compiler (default on new Macs) or the recent gcc 4.9.
+For now, new users can either get a genuine gcc for their machines or use the pre-compiled executable.
+Thanks to Steve and Ken Ferry for pointing out the clang issue and to Marcio Gameiro for the gcc issue.
+These will be resolved in the next (Beta 5) version of Perseus.

 Basic Information and Usage

 Since Perseus is based on discrete Morse theory, it does not rely on the idiosyncracies of a particular type of complex structure or dimension for its efficiency.
 That being said, certain types of complexes are much more common than others in the realm of data analysis.
 For dealing with movies and images, it is best to work with cubical data structures.
 On the other hand, if the data source is a manifold triangulation, then the appropriate representation consists of top-cell information on a simplicial complex.
 Point cloud data is usually handled effectively with Vietoris-Rips complexes built around those points.

 To actually run the software, you will need to enter the following command line arguments (without parentheses) in order, either directly into a terminal or using your integrated development environment.

 (path to perseus executable) (complex type) (input filename) (output file string)